WokLibCodeClub/SpaceRace/step01-create_rocket/readme.md

 ```
 </details>

-Each turtle object has a direction it is facing, the default direction system in turtle looks like this:
+Each turtle object has a direction it is facing: the default direction system in turtle looks like this:

 ![turtle orientation](turtle-orientation.png "Turtle orientation")